shreyashp77/micro-services-demo/README.md

 docker-compose up -d --build
 ```

-This will start a local Kafka server on Docker.
+This will start a local Kafka server and redis server on Docker.

 ---